July 10, 1921 - October 7, 1943

 On October 7, 1943, two Bolingbroke aircraft, 10084 and 10015 from No. 6 B&G School, Mountain View, Ontario, collided.
 All men were killed.
 LAC Joseph Alphonse Camille Adelard Paquin, Air Gunner; F/O Donald Gordon Porter, Pilot; P/O Louis Joseph Prete, pilot, Sgt.
 Joseph Jean Andre Gagnon, Air Gunner; Sgt Joseph Raoul Rene Lussier, WAG, LAC Joseph Henri Rosaire Riopel, Air Gunner; LAC Leo Gerard Shields, Air Gunner, all RCAF.
 See CASPIR link below for photos and more details.

 From the Court of Inquiry: “Three Bolingbroke aircraft (10147, 10015, and 10084) with pilots F/O Metivier, F/S Prete, and P/O Porter, respectively, took off on an authorized flight to practice firing exercise G5, being a line astern formation, which S turned behind the drogue, firing alternately inshore and offshore.
 Each aircraft had three gunners who in turn from centre turret fired different coloured ammunition, each gunner having one run over course, a new drogue being used for each run over course as the target aircraft dropped its used drogue at designated fields at each and of run for scoring.
 On this flight concerned, no drogues were in evidence, as some hitch had occurred and F/O Metivier, the leader, a staff pilot, discontinued the exercise by wagging his wings and set course for the base.
 By lecture and in all previous similar exercises, pilots had been told to always continue this line astern formation until about 3 miles distant from base had been reached, when formation could break off for landing.
 For some unknown reason, P/O Porter apparently tried to come into a VIC formation, resulting in collision with aircraft piloted by F/S Prete, both aircraft locking wings and stalling, therefore diving into the lake.
 Parts of crew gear, small fragments of aircraft and a part of body (unidentifiable), were picked up shortly after crash.
 F/S Prete has been recognized as a reliable, careful pilot, and P/O Porter had been repatriated from Beaufighters overseas.
 It is a coincidence that both had been logged for taxiing accidents on June the 21st.
 I discovered that P/O Porter had been in difficulties over minor infractions of flying discipline before and it so happens, this investigating officer personally knew this pilot Porter overseas and agrees with off record comment of his cockiness.
 As a result of this crash, the two pilots, Prete and Porter, with their crew are missing believed killed.
 No identification of bodies or aircraft is possible as yet, except by process of elimination and service knowledge of F.17 as to who were in the missing machines.
 The weather although hazy, visibility was quite good.
-Provincial police were approached and cooperated in endeavoring to locate civilian eyewitnesses.
+Provincial Police were approached and cooperated in endeavoring to locate civilian eyewitnesses.
 Some 40 local nearby residents were interrogated but none could be found who saw the crash.
 The only evidence therefore of the crash is given by sole occupant, LAC Gagnon, witness number four who actually saw the collision and witnesses 2 and 5 who saw the machines just breaking apart as they hit the water.”

 “Investigation Officer was flown over the same run on a similarly hazy day with weather the same as on the flight being investigated.
 No salvage of aircraft recovered as gear found included two helmets, one with name of crew member, the other with regimental number of another, also one shoe badly torn with regimental number of a third member.
 No other proper identification is available.
 At least one machine was heard to explode on impact with the water.
-CAUSE: Pilot effort in not keeping proper formation, resulting in collision in air followed by both aircraft crashing in the lake.”
+CAUSE: Pilot error in not keeping proper formation, resulting in collision in air followed by both aircraft crashing in the lake.”

 Louis’s medals were returned undelivered and returned to stock in November 1949.
 In October 1944, Dorothy received a letter at her address in Meyersburg, Ontario, informing her that since Louis had no known grave, his name would appear on the Ottawa Memorial.